Medicare for Disabled People Under 65: How To Get Coverage

 Medicare Supplement (Medigap)

-Medicare Advantage plans are the best choice for those who have Medicare because of a disability or medical condition.
+Medicare Advantage plans can be a good choice for those who have Medicare because of a disability or medical condition.

-Medicare Advantage plans, also known as Medicare Part C plans, are "all-in-one" alternatives to Original Medicare, including Medicare Part A, Part B and usually Part D prescription drug coverage.
+Medicare Advantage plans, also known as Medicare Part C plans, are "all-in-one" alternatives to Original Medicare.
+They include Medicare Part A, Part B and usually Part D prescription drug coverage.
 With these plans, you don't need to buy separate Part D and Medigap plans, as you would with Original Medicare.

 Unlike Original Medicare, Medicare Advantage plans limit the amount you'll pay for medical care in a single year.
-You won't pay more than $9,350 per year for in-network care or $14,000 per year for out-of-network care, although many plans cap your annual payments at a much lower amount.
-This caps the total amount you pay when you get medical care.
+You won't pay more than $9,250 per year for in-network care, although many plans cap your annual payments at a lower amount.
 In contrast, you could face unlimited health care costs with Original Medicare and no Medigap coverage.

 Special Needs Plans

-Unlike Original Medicare, Medicare Advantage offers Special Needs Plans (SNPs) for people with specific disabilities.
+Unlike Original Medicare, Medicare Advantage offers Special Needs Plans (SNPs) for people with specific disabilities and medical conditions.
 These plans have extra, tailored coverage that goes beyond what a normal Medicare Advantage plan might offer.

-• In order to join a C-SNP, your doctor has to fill out a form at the time of enrollment.
+• To join a C-SNP, your doctor has to fill out a at the time of enrollment.
 Which plans are available depends on where you live.
 In some cases, these plans work with doctors who specialize in certain diseases, such as heart disease or diabetes.

 • D-SNPs are available to people who qualify for both Medicare and Medicaid, also known as the dual-eligible population.
 With a D-SNP, you pay very little when you go to the doctor.